-We believe that successful learners take responsibility for their own learning so we want to build self-motivated and independent learners.
+- We believe in Ownership, that successful learners take responsibility for their own learning, so we want to build self-motivated and independent learners.
 In other words, we believe in Life-Long Learners!

-We believe that the best learning happens when village children learn core subjects such as English, geography, science, at the same time that they learn to solve problems related to those subjects and using English to do so!
+- We believe in Learning by Doing, that the best learning happens when village children learn core subjects such as English, geography, science, at the same time as learning to solve problems related to those subjects, whilst using English to do so!

-We believe that to be successful in the 21st century, young people must be able to learn independently without constant teaching, telling and control.
+- We believe in Creating Learners, that to be successful in the 21st century, young people must be able to learn independently without constant teaching, telling and control.

-We believe that using IT, tech, increases the capacity for self-directed and team learning, social interaction.
+- We believe in IT: that using technology increases the capacity for self-directed and team learning, as well as sharing and social interaction.

-Learning is sustainable only if learners owns it
+Learning is sustainable only if learners own it.

-We believe in equal opportunities for all, for girls, refugees, disabled and the poor.
+- We believe in equal opportunities for all, including girls, refugees, disabled and the poor.

-We believe in closing gaps.
-We work to help close education gaps by promoting and introducing 21st century learning ideas.
+- We believe in bridging divides.
+We help close education gaps by promoting and introducing 21st century learning ideas.

-We believe that girls and boys should go on to learn.
+- We believe in life-long learning.
+Girls and boys should go on to learn.
 It is good for them, their families, their society, democracy and the environment!